 - Abercrombie & Fitch Mens Athletic Skinny Jeans, $78

 Check out our tips for finding the right pair of jeans for you here.

 Buy in bulk.
 Wear.
 Repeat.

-Yes, a stylish button-up is a great “going out” top for guys, but don’t save ’em just for after dark.
+Yes, an easy, breezy oxford cloth button-down shirt is a great “going out” top for guys, but don’t save ’em just for after dark.

 You got into college, so yes, you’ve earned the right to wear sweatpants for another few years.
 I’m not going to take that away from you.